Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Experiments

 \section{Experiments}

+In this section, we compare the performance of HMN to SOTA baselines.
+HMN is compared to DC baselines for different values of storage budgets.
+As with other data parameterization techniques, our condensed data does not store images but rather model parameters. \textbf{All the model parameters of an HMN in Figure~\ref{fig:HMN}, including the three-tier memories and networks, are considered as part of the storage budget.} For the convenience of comparison, following prior work in the data condensation area~\cite{dengremember, liudataset, kim2022dataset}, the unit used for measuring storage budget is IPC (Images Per Class).
+1 IPC for CIFAR10 is calculated as $32*32*3*1*10 = 30,720$~(assuming that they are stored as 32-bit floating point values).
+An HMN for CIFAR10 with 1 IPC as the storage budget always has an equal or lower number of parameters than this.

-In this section, we compare the performance of HMN to SOTA baselines in Section~\ref{ssec:performance-compaison} and discuss the impacts of post-condensation pruning and HMN architecture design in Section~\ref{ssec:ablation}.
-We also evaluate HMN on continual learning tasks in Section~\ref{ssec:continual-learning}.
-Due to the page limitation, we include additional evaluation results in Appendix~\ref{sec:app-eval}: We compare the transferability of datasets generated by HMNs and other baselines in Appendix~\ref{ssec:app-transferability}.
-We then study the relationship between pruning rate and accuracy in Appendix~\ref{ssec:app-pruning-rate-acc}.
-Subsequently, we do data profiling and study the data redundancy on the condensed datasets synthesized by different DC methods in Appendix~\ref{ssec:app-profiling}.
-Lastly, we visualize the condensed training data generated by HMNs for different datasets in Appendix~\ref{ssec:app-visualization}.
+Due to the page limitation, we include additional evaluation results in Appendix~D. Appendix~D.1 examines the relationship between pruning rate and accuracy.
+Appendix~D.2 studies the convergence speed of training for different condensed datasets.
+Appendix~D.4 presents results from data profiling to study the data redundancy on the condensed datasets synthesized by different DC methods.
+Finally, Appendix~D.5 presents visualizations of the condensed training data generated by HMNs.